Donate

 Russia has the most confirmed nuclear weapons, with over 5,500 nuclear warheads.
 The United States follows behind with 5,044 nuclear weapons, hosted in the US and 5 other nations: Turkey, Italy, Belgium, Germany and the Netherlands.
 Total nuclear warheads owned by these 2 countries alone counts for nearly 90% of nuclear weapons in the world.

 Total number of warheads for North Korea and Israel is unconfirmed.
-However, it has been estimated that North Korea has enough fissile material to develop between 40-50 individual weapons, whilst Israel has material for up to 200, with an estimated 90 existing warheads.
+However, it has been estimated that North Korea has enough fissile material to develop between 40-50 individual weapons, while Israel has material for up to 200, with an estimated 90 existing warheads.

 What does these countries having nuclear weapons mean?